IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-: The `vlanVVVV` interface is associated with the management VRF `mgmt-vrf`, with IP addresses in the **out-of-band** network.
+The most important point regarding network configuration is that each VM `vlanVVVV` interface is associated with the `mgmt-vrf` management VRF, which has IPv4 and IPv6 addresses in the **out-of-band** network.

 ### Step 2: View both out-of-band and in-band routing tables